 As mandated by rule (12 CCR 2518-1, 30.830), community education about at-risk adult mistreatment and self-neglect is a central function of AP Teams.
-During Fiscal Year 2018-19, AP Teams provided 230 community educational opportunities to an estimated 19,117 professionals and community members in their respective counties.
+During Fiscal Year 2019-20, AP Teams provided 191 community educational opportunities to an estimated 11,397 professionals and community members in their respective counties.
+Most AP Team activities were cancelled in the last quarter of FY 2019-20 due to the COVID-19 pandemic.